plone/plone.api/docs/about.rst

 Also, we don't intend to cover all possible use-cases.
 Only the most common ones.
 If you need to do something that `plone.api` does not support, just use the underlying APIs directly.
 We will cover 20% of tasks that are being done 80% of the time, and not one more.
+We try to document sensible use cases even when we don't provide them, though.

 Design decisions